vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 Avenue.
 From there, I walked to Pakwan, placed a takeout order, waited for it to be ready, then picked it up and walked to the 16th Street Mission BART.
 From there, I took a train to Ashby.

+In total, I was out for about 5 hours, all of which was spent standing and walking (no sitting down).
+In total, I walked for about half the time, or about 2.5 hours, and about 7 miles in total.